 A lot of what we remember about what we live through is determined by how we tell our story.
 I know my kids are listening to every word we say, all piled up together in the same house and eavesdropping on each other’s meetings, conversations and classes.
 I try to help influence their perception of this time by sharing how I feel about it.
 I say that it’s really special to be able to do classwork with my daughter and understand how she spends her days.
 I talk about how we finally get to do the big family projects together that we’ve always been too busy to do, like plant a garden or build a treehouse.
 I talk about how we’re watching butterflies cocoon in the yard and noticing the plants grow because we’re here for it instead of driving all over town.
 If I help them see the roses during this time with the things I choose to talk about, the thorns won’t feel so prickly to them.

 —Sarah, VP of SoCal Operations and mama of two

 Observing ourselves can be hard, but on the flip side, it also gives us the opportunity to be more intentional.
 If we like the things we’re prioritizing as a family, let’s do more of them.
 There will be things we want to redesign and try differently, and that’s great too.
 If the way we do anything is the way we do everything, the beauty of this concept is that it works inside out.
 By changing our approach to any one part of our day, we can identify new goals and work toward incremental change, which then impacts how we approach other parts of life.
 Like anything, the way we family is a practice, and we have nothing but time for practice these days.

-Curated by Sarah McDonald, Galileo’s VP of Southern California Operations.
-When she’s not heading up camp operations, Sarah loves to write, paint, and adventure with her fam.
+Curated by Marie McDonald, Galileo’s VP of Communications & Southern California Operations.
+When she’s not heading up camp operations, Marie loves to write, paint, and adventure with her fam.